Scroll to top

 Licensing

 Security companies require State registration and Ministry of Internal Affairs licensing.
-The regulatory framework is stricter than Western European norms and includes active government oversight of security activities.
+The regulatory framework includes active government oversight and is stricter than Western European norms.

 Foreign Operators

-Foreign security companies must work through Azerbaijani-licensed partners and with government awareness of their operations.
-The Ministry of National Security (MNS) takes an active interest in foreign security activities.
+Foreign security companies must work through Azerbaijani-licensed partners and with awareness of government oversight of their operations.
+The MNS takes an active interest in foreign security activities in Azerbaijan.

 Local Intel